By Theresa Harding (updated September 2019)

 Try this and they won’t look for unhealthy snacks anymore.
 I had to get used to the prices of whole foods and realize that I was actually saving money.
 I understood that I could make my own healthy snacks with whole foods instead of spending more money on processed foods.
 You can read how to detox your diet here.

 It’s always best to make your own, this way you know what’s in the food and you don’t spend more than your budget.
 This was fun because I would make my own fast food selections that I used to buy for our family, but ours tasted fresher.

-With some small changes step-by-step, you can begin the healthy eating journey for your family.
+With some small changes step-by-step, you can begin a healthy eating journey for your family.
 Healthy eating on a budget is not impossible to do.
 Explain to everyone that they can have a choice in the changes and help prepare foods with you.
-It’s take some getting used to, but it is possible.
+It takes some getting used to, but it is possible.

 What are some ways you eat healthy on a budget?

 Healthy Living isn't difficult.
 It requires an ongoing lifestyle change with patience and an open mind.
 I teach this mindset all the time.
 After 14 years of transitioning from an unhealthy lifestyle to a pain-free one, I think it's important to share my knowledge and research with those who are ready to make that shift in their health and wellness.